 Thus ended the era of the airships, all were scrapped and airship transportation became extinct.

-An enjoyable and informative talk by Michael started the new year off in fine style.
+This enjoyable and informative talk started the society season in fine style.

 Martin Cruickshank, September 2018